tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

 ### Consensus/block execution methods

 The first time a new blockchain is started, Tendermint calls `InitChain`.
-From then on, method `FinalizeBlock` is executed upon the decision of each block, resulting in an updated Application state.
-During the execution of an instance of consensus, which decides the block for a given height, and before method `FinalizeBlock` is called, methods `PrepareProposal`, `ProcessProposal`, `ExtendVote`, and `VerifyVoteExtension` may be called several times.
-See [Tendermint's expected behavior](abci++_tmint_expected_behavior.md) for details on the possible call sequences of these methods.
+From then on, methods `BeginBlock`, `DeliverTx` and `EndBlock` are executed upon the decision of each block, resulting in an updated Application state.
+One DeliverTx is called for each transaction in the block.
+The result is an updated application state.
+Cryptographic commitments to the results of DeliverTx, EndBlock, and Commit are included in the header of the next block.
+During the execution of an instance of consensus, which decides the block for a given height, and before method `BeginBlock` is called, methods `PrepareProposal` and `ProcessProposal`, may be called several times.
+See
+[Tendermint's expected behavior](abci++_tmint_expected_behavior.md) for details on the possible call sequences of these methods.